-- 1/4 cup Apple Cider Vinegar
+- ¼ cup Apple Cider Vinegar

 - 2 tablespoons honey

-- 1/2 teaspoon minced garlic
+- ½ teaspoon minced garlic

 - 1 teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1/2 cup extra virgin olive oil
+- ½ cup extra virgin olive oil

 - Mix together the apple cider vinegar, honey, garlic, salt, pepper together.
 Slowly whisk in olive oil.

 - This salad is best served immediately after assembling.

 - To make the Apple Cider Dressing vegan, substitute maple syrup for honey.

-- The walnuts add a nice crunch to the salad, but omit for nut allergies, or use candied nuts or honey roasted peanuts.
+- The walnuts add a nice crunch to the salad, but omit for nut allergies, or use candied nuts or honey-roasted peanuts.